Are Birkenstocks Good For Flat Feet?

 Look for the logo.
 It should be on the sole of the shoe.
 The brand name should be printed in Bernino Sans Compressed Extra Bold.
 It should have the registered trademark symbol with “Made in Germany” just below it.

-If you see anything hinting the shoes were made anywhere else, they are not real Birks.
+If you have any suspicion that the shoes were made somewhere else, they are most likely not real Birkenstocks.
 An authentic Birkenstock is lightweight, a major selling point of the product.
 If it feels hefty, it’s probably a knock off.

 Real Birks will have a photograph of the shoe style in question on the outside of the box.
 They should match.
 Birkenstock prints their shoes with a singular barefoot stamp to inform customers whether the shoes are wide fit or narrow fit.
 Look for that as well.